-Building work must start the work within 12 months of the building consent being issued.
+Building work must start the work within 12 months of the building consent being issued otherwise the consent lapses.
 If you’re likely to need an extension, please get in touch – we can talk through the reasons and advise you on the extension application process.

 Here are some important things to remember during the building process.